elliottlawson/converse/docs/README.md

-# Laravel Converse Documentation
+# Converse Documentation

-This directory contains the VitePress documentation for Laravel Converse.
+This directory contains the VitePress documentation for Converse.

 ## Local Development